GFThomas/MOND/README.md

 ### init_conditions:

-Contain code to generate particles used in N-body simulation.
-Read the README file for each code.
+Contain codes to generate particles used in N-body simulations.
+Read the README file for each code to know how to use it.

 *Contain :*